Improved United Kingdom Air Defence Ground Environment: Delivery

 By 1988, the system was already eighteen months behind schedule.
-All three key technologies of the system were missing; the Nimrod AEW had been cancelled, whist the ICCS and Foxhunter radar for the interceptor version of the Panavia Tornado, Tornado ADV were non-functional.
+All three key technologies of the system were missing; the Nimrod AEW had been cancelled, the ICCS didn't work, and Foxhunter radar for the interceptor version of the Panavia Tornado, Tornado ADV was non-functional.

 As had occurred with Linesman, chatter in government circles started about cancelling the system.
 Donald Spiers, the MoD's controller of aircraft, called for an internal audit of the programme.
 In June 1989, the MoD formed a new project known as TRIAD, short for Techniques for Realizing an Integrated Air Defence, in an effort to get the system up and running as quickly as possible.
 Plessey, Ferranti and Thorn-EMI all won contracts to study the idea of connecting new processors to the ICCS network through a public interface.
 Serious consideration was also given to simply cancelling the entire system outright, writing off the approximately $600 million US spent to date.

 It was at this time that Hughes sent in Nancy Price, a corporate troubleshooter, to get things moving again.
 She put the problems squarely on the organizational structure, "UKSL fought about whether it was my fault or your fault - we had to change the culture of the organization."

 Significant progress was seen in 1990 when deliveries of the Sentries began.
 The first arrived at RAF Waddington on 4 July 1990, a month ahead of schedule, and the last in March 1992.
 Enough had arrived by June 1991 that the Shackletons were finally retired.
 A force of six active Sentries with another as a hot spare took over most of the air control duty.

 While the Sentries were arriving, the first all-up tests of the ICCS system were being carried out at the Sector Operations Centre at Buchan.
 These went relatively smoothly until they attempted to network other SOCs into the system, at which point all of the machines crashed.
 A key improvement was realized by replacing the now-outdated VAX 11/780 and 11/785 machines with the newer VAX 8650.
 The 8650, originally known as the 11/795, ran at 18 MHz rather than the 780's 5 or the 785's 7.5, offering well over twice the performance.
 Problems keeping the three sites in sync disappeared, along with the crashes, and this also allowed a reduction in the number of machines at each site.